Living in B.C.

 Rich heritage

-Today, there are approximately 200,000 Indigenous people in British Columbia.
-They include First Nations, Inuit, and Métis.
-There are more than 200 distinct First Nations in B.C., each with their own unique traditions and history.
+British Columbia is home to First Nations, Métis, Inuit, and urban Indigenous Peoples.
+There are over 200 distinct First Nations communities in what is now known as British Columbia, each with their own unique cultures, traditions, languages, and governance systems.
 More than 30 different First Nation languages and close to 60 dialects are spoken in the province.
 Find out more about B.C.
 First Nations & Indigenous People.

 Diverse population